Mount Saint Joseph Academy (Rutland, Vermont)

 Mount Saint Joseph Academy is a Roman Catholic college preparatory high school located in Rutland, Vermont.
 The school is under the jurisdiction of the Diocese of Burlington.

 History

 The Academy was started soon after the founding of the Sisters of St. Joseph Rutland community.
 After they arrived, the sisters began the task of building schools starting with St. Peter's School and, in 1882, the all-girls Mount St. Joseph Academy.

 In 1927, the Sisters built a larger facility and opened as a co-educational academy.
 The academic curriculum remained the same.
 The advent of boys brought the introduction of a full athletics program.
 The music program grew to include a marching band and orchestra, with special diplomas offered in piano and violin.
 Drama was offered.

 Student activities

 MSJ offers a number of different extra-curricular clubs and societies.
-These groups include: Student Government, National Honor Society, National Art Honor Society, Yearbook Committee, Scholar's Bowl, and Soles of the Shoestring Theater.
+These groups include: Student Government, National Honor Society, National Art Honor Society, National History Day, Yearbook Committee, Scholar's Bowl, and Soles of the Shoestring Theater.

 Athletics

-Sports include soccer, basketball, football, baseball, and cross country.
+Sports include soccer, basketball, baseball, and cross country.